Shahana Hanif

-Early life
+Early life and education

-Hanif was born and raised in Kensington, Brooklyn, New York, to immigrant parents from Bangladesh.
-She graduated from Bishop Kearney High School and went on to receive her B.A. from Brooklyn College.
+Hanif was born in 1991 in Brooklyn to immigrant parents from Bangladesh.
+She was raised in Kensington’s Bangladeshi community and graduated from Bishop Kearney High School.
 At age 17, Hanif was diagnosed with lupus, an incurable and potentially fatal autoimmune disease.
-Hanif has cited her experience with the chronic illness, which forced her to navigate the healthcare system for years despite having inadequate health insurance, as her first window into disability justice and community organizing.
+She has cited her experience with the chronic illness, which forced her to navigate the healthcare system for years despite having inadequate health insurance, as her first window into disability justice and community organizing.